The Future of Work: Artificial Intelligence and teamwork

 Add to this that we humans seem to want to maintain the illusion that the AI truly cares about us.

 Is our workplace law keeping up with the rapid technology advancement?
-What regulations need to be revised?
+What regulations need to be revised for businesses?

 Do you remember your first day at work?